View all summaries

 In a U.S. first, Duke University surgeons in 2019 used warm perfusion to revive a heart and transplant it into a patient.
 The transplant recipient was a U.S. Veteran who received the heart through the MISSION Act.
 The procedure was first performed in the United Kingdom in 2015.
 Warm perfusion has now been used multiple times in Australia and parts of Europe.

-By allowing organs to be transplanted after cardiac death, the new technology could dramatically increase the supply of donor organs.
+By lengthening the time that donor organs can be transplanted, the new technology could dramatically increase the supply of donor organs.
 Over 100,000 patients in the United States are on the waitlist for new organs.
 Because the supply of donated organs is limited, many patients die while waiting for a transplant.

 Principal investigators: Dr. Waleed Hassanein, TransMedics, Inc.; Dr. Shukri F. Khuri, VA Boston Healthcare System; Dr. Michael Crittenden, VA St. Louis Healthcare System; Dr. Vladimir Birjiniuk, Mt.
 Auburn Hospital, VA Boston Healthcare System